polysign/firepanda/README.md

 [![Typescript lang](https://img.shields.io/badge/Language-Typescript-Blue.svg)](https://www.typescriptlang.org)
 [![License](https://img.shields.io/npm/l/firepanda.svg?style=flat)](https://www.npmjs.com/package/firepanda)

 Firepanda is a development framework for Firebase and the Google Cloud (a few selected services are supported).
-The main goal of Firepanda is to simplify and accelerate the development of backend services powered by Firebase (Firestore, Authentication, Storage, ...), and some selected Google Cloud services.
+The main goal of Firepanda is to simplify and accelerate the development of applications powered by Firebase (Firestore, Authentication, Storage, ...), and some selected Google Cloud services.

 ### CLI